zobront/quickpoc/README.md

 ## install

-on a UNIX machine with bash installed, make sure you have all dependencies:
+on a unix machine with bash installed, make sure you have all dependencies:
 - foundry ([follow instructions here](https://github.com/foundry-rs/foundry))
 - jq (`brew install jq`)